jiaconghu/model_doctor/README.md

 ![](framework.png)

-This is a PyTorch implementation of the [Model Doctor](https://arxiv.org/pdf/2112.04934.pdf):
+This is an official PyTorch implementation of the [Model Doctor](https://arxiv.org/pdf/2112.04934.pdf):
 ```
 @article{feng2021model,
   title={Model Doctor: A Simple Gradient Aggregation Strategy for Diagnosing and Treating CNN Classifiers},